The Super 10 Wiffle® Ball Teams of All-Time

 8. Balco Boys, 2007-present

 The 2008 and 2010 world champs also won the national championship in 2009 and 2010.
-Loaded with home run hitters and defensive stoppers, including Hall-of-Famer Joe Stratton, this still-young team may contend well into the next decade.
+Loaded with home run hitters and defensive stoppers, including Hall-of-Famers Joe Stratton and Eric Wodrich, this team is still contending, well into the next decade.

 The dynasty that never was, the Weasels challenged the game’s dominant team of the day, Dud’s Gang, every year for four years.
 After finally taking the title in 1994, the Indy kids disappeared forever.
 Stellar outfielder/power hitter Andy Schoettle is in the Hall-of-Fame.